History of cryptography: Hashing

 Hashing is a common technique used in cryptography to encode information quickly using typical algorithms.
 Generally, an algorithm is applied to a string of text, and the resulting string becomes the "hash value".
 This creates a "digital fingerprint" of the message, as the specific hash value is used to identify a specific message.
 The output from the algorithm is also referred to as a "message digest" or a "check sum".
 Hashing is good for determining if information has been changed in transmission.
 If the hash value is different upon reception than upon sending, there is evidence the message has been altered.
 Once the algorithm has been applied to the data to be hashed, the hash function produces a fixed-length output.
 Essentially, anything passed through the hash function should resolve to the same length output as anything else passed through the same hash function.
-It is important to note that hashing is not the same as encrypting.
+Hashing is not the same as encrypting.
 Hashing is a one-way operation that is used to transform data into the compressed message digest.
 Additionally, the integrity of the message can be measured with hashing.
 Conversely, encryption is a two-way operation that is used to transform plaintext into cipher-text and then vice versa.
 In encryption, the confidentiality of a message is guaranteed.

 Hash functions can be used to verify digital signatures, so that when signing documents via the Internet, the signature is applied to one particular individual.
 Much like a hand-written signature, these signatures are verified by assigning their exact hash code to a person.
 Furthermore, hashing is applied to passwords for computer systems.
 Hashing for passwords began with the UNIX operating system.
 A user on the system would first create a password.
 That password would be hashed, using an algorithm or key, and then stored in a password file.
 This is still prominent today, as web applications that require passwords will often hash user's passwords and store them in a database.